-This trek is as mysterious as its name suggest.
+This trek is as mysterious as its name suggests.
 Lying in the northern region of the Great Himalayan ranges, it is rugged and intriguing land.
-It is protected by the Indus valley and the Indian Himalayas and that’s why it has also protected the archaic form of the Tibetan Buddhism.
+It is protected by the Indus valley and the Indian Himalayas and that's why it has also protected the archaic form of Tibetan Buddhism.
 The Lamayuru to Padum trek will offer you beautiful high meadow campsites, dry desert lands, high passes and snow-capped peaks of various heights.
 The Lamayuru to Padum trekking itinerary starts from Delhi from where you will catch a flight for Leh.
 Visit some of the oldest and most famous monasteries of Ladakh such as Thikse, Shey and Hemis.
 Pick some souvenirs with you from the colorful Bazaars of Leh which are beautiful in their own aesthetic way as you acclimate your body.
 On day 4 drive to Kargil from Leh.
 From Kargil, you will be driven to Padum, from where the actual trekking session will start.
 On the very next day, start your trekking as you move from Padum to Karsha.
-It is a pleasant walk of 3 hrs through fine fields, a beautiful view of Himalayan ranges in the background as you visit Pepiting monastery and Karsha Gompa pass.
+It is a pleasant walk of 3 hrs through fine fields, a beautiful view of Himalayan ranges in the background as you visit the Pepiting monastery and Karsha Gompa pass.
 The trek from Karsha to Pishu is along with the Zanskar river which will enhance the beauty of this trek.
 Move to Hanumil the next day, while visiting Rinman village along the route.
 You will be visiting many passes while Lamayuru to Padum trekking, some of them are Hanuma La which gives you magnificent views of Ladakh and Zanskar range and also Lingshet monastery, Singe La, Photoskar, Sirsir La, Wanla and finally Lamayuru.
 Lamayuru is famous for its Lamayuru monastery which is the biggest monastery and standing tall from the 16th century.
 Its walls are decorated with colorful wall paintings.
 If you want to witness the regions of Leh in its pure form, Lamayuru to Padum Trekking tour package is here.

 Max.
 Altitude - 5,000 meters